Budapest is very well known for their Thermal Baths, Sparty, Sziget Festival, and Ruin Pubs.

 The beginning of the tour started by meeting up with one of the guides at Nyugati ter bus station.

-The tram took us to another bus stop that took us higher up and eventually we were there.
+The tram took us to another bus stop and then we were there.

 That whole trip was a little less than an hour.

-Once you’re at the Pal-volgyi base there’s lockers for your belongings and you get suited up in a caving onesie with a helmet and a light.
+Once you get checked in at Pal-volgyi base you get suited up in a caving onesie with a helmet and a light.

-The first couple sections of the cave are relatively easy.
+The first couple sections of the cave are easy.

-Eventually you get to the areas where you have to military crawl through as the passage is only a few inches above your back.
+Eventually you get to the areas where you have to military crawl.

 That’s when people started to question their inner strength.

-The guides would tell you exactly how to enter certain areas and how to turn your body to get through certain spots.
+The guides would tell you exactly how to enter holes and how to turn your body to get through certain spots.

 Not once did I feel unsafe.

-Crawling through a Hole Less Than 2ft in Diameter.
+Crawling through a Hole Less Than 2 feet in Diameter.

 There was one area that was optional because it was unbelievably small.